 When?
 July 10-27 2017

 Where?
-On board the JOIDES Resolution while transiting from Subic Bay, Philippines to Townsville, Australia
+On board the JOIDES Resolution on its transit from Subic Bay, Philippines to Townsville, Australia

 Who?
-Apply in teams of two: a secondary-level educator and an early career scientist from the same general location
+Participants sailed in teams of two: a secondary-level educator and an early career scientist from the same area

-This workshop is co-sponsored by USSSP/IODP and Indiana University of Pennsylvania with funding from the National Science Foundation (Award ID #1734023).
+This workshop was co-sponsored by USSSP/IODP and Indiana University of Pennsylvania with funding from the National Science Foundation (Award ID #1734023).

 Previous School of Rock Workshops